Kenneth Gärdestad: Music career

 Gärdestad was a songwriter who co-wrote lyrics for many of his younger brother Ted Gärdestad's (1956–1997) songs.
 This included his Melodifestivalen song entries "Oh, vilken härlig dag" in 1973 and "Rockin' 'n' Reelin'" in 1975.
 As such, Gärdestad also won Melodifestivalen 1979 with Ted's song "Satellit".
-The song went on to represent Sweden in Eurovision 1979, finishing 17th during the final held in Jerusalem.
+The song went on to represent Sweden in the Eurovision Song Contest 1979, finishing 17th during the final held in Jerusalem.

 Gärdestad also competed in 2008 in the SVT music show Doobidoo along with Lotta Engberg.
 He took part again in Melodifestivalen in 2010, with lyrics for "Hur kan jag tro på kärlek?" performed by singer Erik Linder.
 The song placed fifth in the semi-final and was eliminated.
 In 2016, he was awarded the Musikförläggarnas pris, an honorary award for "many years of work for Swedish music and for creating timeless stories which he shares".
 In 2018, he won an honorary Grammis award, citing "his many years in the music industry and for his work in it, and many wonderful lyrics."